moorepants/dissertation/extensions.rst

-I've ended up thinking a great deal about the actual biomechanical motion one uses to balance a bicycle when riding no handed and I've learned much about it by talking with colleagues such as Jim Papadopolous, Jodi Kooijman, Arend Schwab, and others.
+I've ended up thinking a great deal about the actual biomechanical motion one uses to balance a bicycle when riding no handed and I've learned much about it by talking with colleagues such as Jim Papadopoulos, Jodi Kooijman, Arend Schwab, and others.
 For the final studies in this dissertation I had intended to do a thorough study of the dynamics of balancing with no hands by more carefully modeling the actual biomechanics we employ during the task.